 This air fryer buffalo cauliflower is made with battered florets drenched in a spicy and buttery sauce!
-Made without dairy or eggs, it’s ready in under 20 minutes!
+Ready in just 20 minutes, it’s the perfect appetizer or veggie side dish.

 - Low in calories.
 Similar to the above point, not only is air frying cauliflower healthier, but it is also lower in calories!

 - No mess or clean up required.
 Honestly, this is my biggest perk of using an air fryer- There is ALMOST zero clean up.
-Once it’s been used I place it in my dishwasher and voila- it is clean.
-Now if I were to deep fry it to pan fry it…
+Once it’s been used, I place it in my dishwasher and Voila- it is clean.

 The texture of the air fried cauliflower ticks all the boxes– it’s crispy and crunchy on the inside, but perfectly smooth on the inside!
 It’s salty, spicy, buttery, and seriously addictive!